mahmoudmohamedsaleh/pythonProject/replit.md

 - **Client Designation in Projects**: Projects can designate which entity (End User, Contractor, or Consultant) is the primary client, displayed with purple gradient badges throughout the system.
 - **Smart Form Auto-Selection**: Project registration form automatically defaults to "Lead" stage and pre-selects the logged-in user as sales engineer for streamlined data entry.
 - **All Clients Dashboard**: Unified view displaying all entities marked as clients across End Users, Contractors, and Consultants in a searchable card-based interface with type badges and project counts.
+- **Role-Based Data Filtering**: Sales Engineers see only entities assigned to them in All Clients, End Users, Contractors, and Consultants pages, while General Managers, Technical Team Leaders, and Presale Engineers see all entities.
+Filtering applies to both search and normal view modes.

 ### System Design Choices
 - Environment variables are used for configuration (e.g., `HOST`, `PORT`, `FLASK_DEBUG`, `SECRET_KEY`, email settings).